ahadiyanhr/Practices-M78/HW/09-Metro/README.md

 8. `exceptions.py`: includes all exceptions and user-defined errors for this project;
 9. `other_func.py`: other functions which are valuable for main menu well-running.

+Additionally, this project is associated with three more files that they are:
+1. `0-9.pdf`: Documents includes problems and project requirements;
+2. `metro_by_drawSQL.png`: Picture of ERD of the metro project which is provided by [drawSQL](https://drawsql.app);
+3. `README.md`: readme file that you are reading right now!!

-Furthermore, you can see the ER Diagram of the metro project below:
+Finally, you can see the ER Diagram of the metro project below:
 ![alt text](https://github.com/ahadiyanhr/Practices-M78/blob/main/HW/09-Metro/metro_by_drawSQL.png)